coastlinevibe/a2zsellr/A2Z_DATA_MODELS.md

 # A2Z Business Directory - Data Models & Schema

+## 🚀 **WHAT IS A2Z BUSINESS DIRECTORY?**

+**A2Z is a comprehensive business directory platform where:**

+1. **🔍 DISCOVERY PHASE**: Customers search and find business listing cards with basic info, gallery images, ratings, and contact details

+2. **🏪 E-COMMERCE PHASE**: When customers click a listing card, it opens to a full business profile with:
+   - Complete image galleries and sliders
+   - **FULL E-COMMERCE SHOP** with products/services, prices, shopping cart, and checkout
+   - **PAYMENT PROCESSING** - customers can browse, shop, and pay directly
+   - Business information, reviews, and contact options

+3. **📢 MARKETING PHASE**: Business owners get powerful marketing tools to:
+   - Create marketing listings/advertisements with before/after galleries
+   - Schedule and share ads on WhatsApp, Facebook, Instagram
+   - Generate direct links with chat integration
+   - Track performance and analytics

+**THIS IS NOT JUST A DIRECTORY - IT'S A FULL E-COMMERCE + MARKETING PLATFORM!**

+---

 This document outlines the complete data model structure for the A2Z Business Directory application.

 ## 📊 **Database Schema Overview**